Dave (film): Production

-Producer Lauren Shuler Donner and screenwriter Gary Ross had known each other since taking a Stella Adler class in the 1970s, and in 1988 Ross told Shuler Donner his idea for Dave.
-Ross wrote the script while working on the Michael Dukakis presidential campaign during the 1988 election, and he was inspired by the Iran-contra affair.
-Ross also received advice from First Lady Barbara Bush's press secretary Anna Perez.
-Shuler-Donner approved it, but her employer Walt Disney Productions refused to release it while a conservative such as Ronald Reagan or George H. W. Bush held the presidency.
-Warner Bros. bought the project with the intent to have it directed by Shuler-Donner's husband Richard Donner, but he decided against continuing with the project in 1990.
-Production was delayed by three years to wait for Shuler Donner to be released from her contract with Disney and for director Ivan Reitman to become available.

 According to Reitman, Warner Bros. wanted a box office star to portray the lead role and that one executive even suggested Arnold Schwarzenegger to play the part.
 Michael Keaton was briefly cast in the role but had to drop out.
 Both Warren Beatty and Kevin Costner were also considered for the role.
 In fact, it was Beatty who brought Dave to Reitman's attention.
-Kevin Kline almost turned down the role because he thought he would be playing the same character he played in A Fish Called Wanda.
+Kevin Kline almost turned down the role, because he thought he would be playing the same character he played in A Fish Called Wanda.

-Nevertheless, Kline was hired to play the protagonist, as Reitman considered him to have a presidential look and be an actor "who was both dramatically strong and was light on his feet," as Kline would not only be playing a double role but the film was a comedy that dealt with very serious subject matter.
+Nevertheless, Kline was hired to play the protagonist, as Reitman considered him to have a presidential look and be an actor "who was both dramatically strong and was light on his feet," as Kline would not only be playing a double role, but the film was a comedy that dealt with very serious subject matter.
 Reitman then called Sigourney Weaver, with whom he had worked in Ghostbusters, for the First Lady role.
 Ross was present for production, as he was interested in starting a directing career as well.

-Filming began on August 13, 1992, in Los Angeles and Washington D.C.
+Filming began on August 13, 1992, in Los Angeles and Washington, D.C.
 White House interior sets were filmed at Warner Bros.
-Studios, Burbank while exterior scenes were filmed at the Los Angeles Arboretum in Arcadia, California.
-The film's Oval Office set was constructed based on a replica at the Ronald Reagan Presidential Library and would be reused more than 25 times, for television shows and films like The Pelican Brief, In the Line of Fire, Hot Shots!
+Studios Burbank while exterior scenes were filmed at the Los Angeles County Arboretum in Arcadia, California.
+The film's Oval Office set was constructed based on a replica at the Ronald Reagan Presidential Library and would be reused more than 25 times, for television shows and films such as The Pelican Brief, In the Line of Fire, Hot Shots!
 Part Deux and Absolute Power.
+The Secret Service did not cooperate with the production unlike In the Line of Fire, describing Dave as "whimsical".

 Reception

 Box office

 Dave debuted at number 2 at the US box office, behind Dragon: The Bruce Lee Story.
-It later jumped to number 1 in its second weekend.
+It reached number 1 in its second weekend.
 In total, Dave made $63.3 million in the United States and Canada and $28.5 million internationally for a worldwide total of $91.8 million.